 These pagers normally come with a (more or less) hard-coded RIC.
-It can be found on a small label on the back side.
-It is not! the „Skyper Nr.“ but the second part of the „ID Nr.“.
-It is contains 7 digits of which the last four are underlined (has been used as a PIN in the former life of those units).
+It can be found on a small label on the rear side.
+It is not the „Skyper Nr.“ but the second part of the „ID Nr.“ and consists of seven digits of which the last four are underlined (have been used as a PIN in the commercial Skyper service).

 The old German POCSAG network used 465.310MHz as broadcast frequency.
 Fortunately the units can be modified to work in UHF ham band range.
 In Germany there is a centrally coordinated frequency used for POCSAG broadcasting: 439.9875MHz.
 To make Skypers work on this QRG you need to change the crystal, remove a frontend filter and probably add two capacitors to the replaced crystal.
 After that it is necessary to re-align the RF components.

 First thing to do is removing the frontend filter because it is designed for the 468MHz range and rather deaf on UHF hamradio band.
 It has four pins. the outer two are in- and ouput.
 You can easily remove it by removing solder with solder wick on the outer pins.
 The inner two are GND and rather hard to get warmed up.
 Warm those both up at the same time by adding some more solder and then gently pulling the component from the other side.